How Differentials Work: Cone Ratchet & Torsen

 Image reproduced from Torsen® (https://torsen.com/how-it-works/)

-How does the Torsen Differential works?
+How does the Torsen Differential work?

 Under normal straight ahead driving conditions with symmetrical traction, engine power drives the differential case.
 This rotates all the internal components as a single unit in the same way as all previous differentials described.
 As the worm wheels are held in place by the differential case, they lock with the axle worm gear and the axle shaft rotates with the differential case.